-Lasers cut and engrave flat sheet materials, see one in action here:
+CO2 lasers produces a beam of infrared light to cut and engrave flat sheet materials, see one in action here:

-Laser cutting uses a computer to direct light at the material to be cut.
+- Laser cutting uses a computer to direct light at the material to be cut.

-The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees.
+- The beam of light has a cone like shape, therefore edges are not always perfectly 90 degrees.
 This is more noticeable on thicker sheets of material.